poynt/developer/_posts/2015-01-22-onterminal-apps.md

 ### Developer Tools

 Application development for Poynt is the same as any other Android application development process using the standard Android development tools available from [developer.android.com](https://developer.android.com).
-Poynt Terminals run on a ustomized build of Android 4.4.4 (KitKat), so all applications must set the build target to `android-19`.
+Poynt Terminals run on a customized build of Android 4.4.4 (KitKat), so all applications must set the build target to `android-19`.

 Android Studio with gradle build toolkit is recommended.
 Although any android emulator would work, we would recommend using Genymotion emulator with screen resolution as 800x1280.